 Common OCPI implementation mistakes

 Not handling pagination.
 OCPI uses Link headers for pagination.
-If you ignore them, you'll only get the first page of locations.
+If you ignore them, you'll only get the first page of locations and silently miss most of a large network.

 Ignoring the last_updated field.
 Every OCPI object has a last_updated timestamp.
-Use it to implement incremental sync instead of full pulls.
+Use it to implement incremental sync instead of repeatedly pulling everything, which does not scale past a few partners.

 Hardcoding tariff calculations.
 OCPI tariff structures are complex.
-Build a proper tariff engine rather than special-casing each pricing model.
+Build a proper tariff engine rather than special-casing each pricing model, or every new partner tariff becomes a code change.

 Not testing with real roaming partners.
 OCPI implementations vary.
-What works against the specification doesn't always work against a real partner's implementation.
+What works against the specification doesn't always work against a real partner's implementation, which is why a controlled handshake-and-CDR test with each partner pays for itself.

 EV Cloud supports OCPI 2.1.1 and 2.2.1 workflows for both CPO and eMSP roles:

-- Automatic location sync — your charger locations are published to roaming partners in real time
+- Automatic location sync — your charger locations are published to roaming partners in real time, with incremental updates driven by

-- CDR generation — charge detail records are automatically generated from OCPP session data
+- CDR generation and reconciliation — charge detail records are generated from OCPP session data and matched back to closed sessions

 - Hub connectivity — connect to major roaming hubs (Hubject, Gireve, e-clearing) through a single integration

 Most OCPI projects fail in rollout, not in the first demo.
-The real work is partner onboarding, tariff alignment, token ownership, reconciliation, and support readiness across multiple teams.
+The real work is the credentials handshake with each partner, tariff alignment, token ownership, CDR reconciliation, and support readiness across multiple teams.

 If you are moving from research into implementation planning, use this sequence: